Miranda Kerr Seems to Have Landed Herself in the Middle of a Diamond Scam

 Speaking from personal experience, when you’re a beautiful and famous model, you’re often showered with gifts by men who want to win your affection.
-But sometimes those gifts will have been purchased with money reportedly stolen from a Malaysian development fund, and you’ll find yourself suddenly and unexpectedly in the midst an international scam.
+But sometimes those gifts will have been purchased with money reportedly stolen from a Malaysian development fund, and you’ll find yourself suddenly and unexpectedly in the midst of an international scam.

-Such is the cautionary tale of Australian model Miranda Kerr, who is now embroiled in the 1MDB fund case, thanks to the work of her ex-boyfriend, Malaysian billionare Jho Low.
+Such is the cautionary tale of Australian model Miranda Kerr, who is now embroiled in the 1MDB fund case, thanks to the work of her ex-boyfriend, Malaysian billionaire Jho Low.
 Low is accused of taking $4.5 million from the fund and using it, in part, to buy diamonds for Kerr.

 Kerr dated Low for about a year in 2014, following her divorce from Orlando Bloom.
 (She’s now married to Snapchat founder and billionaire Evan Spiegel.)
 His first gift to the supermodel was a $1.29 million, 11.72 carat heart-shaped diamond with “MK” inscribed on it, which he gave to her for Valentine’s Day.
 Low is also believed to have bought her a $3.8 million diamond pendant, and a $1.98 million set of jewelry.

 The U.S. government filed a civil suit on Thursday and is now attempting to seize those assets; they’re looking for $1.6 billion worth of items, total.
-Kerr’s not the only celebrity who’s found herself involved in the money laundering investigation – Leonardo DiCaprio has to return Marlon Brando’s Oscar and artwork by Picasso and Basquiat.
+Kerr’s not the only celebrity who’s found herself involved in the money-laundering investigation — Leonardo DiCaprio has to return Marlon Brando’s Oscar and artwork by Picasso and Basquiat.

-According to “Page Six,” “Kerr…has been cooperating fully” with the investigators.
+According to “Page Six,” “Kerr … has been cooperating fully” with the investigators.
 And probably, much like you, regretting her dating past.